Tuesday, 9 December 2025

 One interesting fact is that both the hottest and the coolest Grand Final days seem to occur mostly in years of widespread droughts.
 The very hot Grand Finals of 1944 and 2015, and the very cool Grand Finals of 1902, 1940, and 2002, all occurred in years of extreme drought in various parts of Victoria and adjacent states.
 So did several slightly less hot or cool Grand Finals like 1946 (cool) and 1965 (hot).
 A plausible explanation for this is that exceptionally hot and exceptionally cool temperatures are both dependent on dominant anticyclones driving air from Central Australia (very hot weather) or Antarctica (very cool).

-Another notable fact is that changes in the date of the Grand Final do not seem to have had much effect upon temperatures.
+Another notable fact is that changes in the date of the Grand Final (not shown) do not seem to have had much effect upon temperatures.
 The earlier Grand Final (1916, September 2) was very nearly so hot as the latest one (1923, October 20) whilst the two hottest pre-Kyōtō Protocol Grand Finals were both played in September not October.
 Of other Grand Finals played with temperatures above 23.9˚C — well and truly warm enough to wear shorts and a T-shirt — only 1919 and 1963 were played in October, whilst 1903, 1941, 1947 and 1965 were played in September.
 [Regarding the reliability of temperature data from 1903, newspaper reports do suggest strongly the weather was very warm].